Is there a way for non-Indigenous people to join as supporters?

 Can I have access to your members’ directory?

 Soon!
-We are developing a members’ directory as one of our top priorities, and we hope it will be available in Fall or Winter 2020.
+We are developing a members’ directory as one of our top priorities, and we hope it will be available in Winter 2020/2021.
 Our volunteers are currently working hard to build a directory that is secure, easy to maintain, and highly user-friendly.
 We’re working on an off-the-shelf solution for now, and our long-term goal is to work with a developer to create a custom members’ portal with lots of functionality.
 For those who wish, please feel free to donate to the IEA to support the directory and other initiatives.

 Can you direct me to a person from [specific Nation/community] with experience in [specific form of editing]?